aws-cloudformation/cfn-lint/README.md

 ## Rules
 This linter checks the CloudFormation by processing a collection of Rules, where every rules handles a specific function check or validation of the template.

-This collection of rules can be extended with custom rules using the `--apopend-rules` argument.
+This collection of rules can be extended with custom rules using the `--append-rules` argument.

 More information describing how rules are set up and an overview of all the Rules that are applied by this linter are documented [here](docs/rules.md)